-The site is located within ANEF 20-25.
-Appropriate conditions addressing the requirements of this Clause are recommended as a condition on any consent granted.
+The site is located within the ANEF 20-25 contour.
+Appropriate conditions addressing the requirements of this clause are recommended as part of any consent granted.

 5(b) Draft Environmental Planning Instruments

 The application has been assessed against the relevant Draft Environmental Planning Instruments listed below: